JafarAkhondali/Morefixes/README.md

 ### Configure Morefixes
 > [!CAUTION]
-> You have to configure Prospector as well to make Morefixes work Make sure you have cloned this repository with submodules.
+> You have to configure Prospector as well to make Morefixes work Clone this repository by `git clone --recurse-submodules -j8  https://github.com/JafarAkhondali/Morefixes.git` and make sure submodules are cloned("Code/resources/advisory-database" must exist).
 MoreFixes structure itself is based on [CVEFixes project](https://github.com/secureIT-project/CVEfixes).
 Add the Github security advisory database(https://github.com/github/advisory-database) in `Code/resources/ghsd` to get the latest vulnerabilities list.
 Then, create a virtual Python environment(recommended) in the repo root directory, and install dependencies: